ambassadorlabs/k8s-for-humans/README.md

-# Kubernetes Servieces for Humans
+# Kubernetes Services for Humans

 This repository outlines a convention for using annotations to help developers mange Kubernetes services.
 See https://a8r.io for a rendering of this page.